Planning a Church Service

 Once you have chosen your church management software, it’s important to train your most competent team members on this software.

-Take those on your team who are the most administratively gifted, and hold a training session where they can become administrators on the platform and schedule team meetings, update events, and send updates to involved parties.
+Take those on your team who are the most administratively gifted, and hold an administrative training session where they can become administrators on the platform and schedule team meetings, update events, and send updates to involved parties.
+An effective training session will help your team master both hardware solutions and soft solutions that can help them to execute an excellent service.

-If things go wrong last minute, your team has the ability to communicate this and adapt in order to compensate.
+If things do go wrong last minute during your otherwise excellent church service, your team has the ability to communicate this and adapt in order to compensate.

 This will allow your team to avert 50% of church service hiccups which can be reduced to communication errors.